osudrl/cassie-trajectory-editor/README.md

 #### Usages

-Nearly ever function of the tool takes a traj_info reference because it allows access to the the timeline of poses and allows helper functions to modify the model's joint angles, external forces, etc.
+Nearly every function of the tool takes a traj_info reference because it allows access to the the list of timelines and allows helper functions to modify the model's joint angles, external forces, etc.

 #### Fields